 HOW HUMAN RIGHTS CAN EFFECT CHANGE

-When it comes to this, all branches of government have a responsibility to assist us in having the problematic relationship between drug law and human rights law reviewed.
-Provided therefore that we present officials with evidence indicative of a human rights violation, they must see to it that the issue is brought to light under the auspices of an independent, impartial, and competent commission.
-Cessation of an ongoing violation is an essential element of the right to an effective remedy, and if our officials fail to investigate these serious allegations they commit a punishable offense.
+All branches of government have a responsibility to assist in having the problematic relationship between drug law and human rights law reviewed.
+Provided therefore that public officials are presented with evidence of a human rights violation, they must ensure that the issue is brought to light under the auspices of an independent, impartial, and competent commission.
+Cessation of an ongoing violation is an essential element of the right to an effective remedy, and if our officials fail to investigate these allegations, they commit a punishable offense.

-When it comes to this, there are several ways forward: If you are a civil servant, you should immediately look into this issue and use your position to ensure that it is resolved.
-If you are a regular citizen, the simplest way of giving a voice to the promotion of rights-oriented policies would be by joining AROD and discussing the issue with friends, colleagues, and family members.
-For those who want to go further, writing to politicians, the media, or demonstrating is a good way of expressing your concern; and for those who find themselves on trial, accused of violating the drug law, availing yourselves of your right to have the legality of the law reviewed is an excellent way of promoting human rights.
+When it comes to this, there are several ways forward: Civil servants should immediately look into this issue and use their position to ensure its resolution.
+Concerned citizens should read up on human rights and drug policy and demand action from their representatives.
+For activists, writing to politicians or the media, or demonstrating is a remarkable way of expressing your concern; and for those who are on trial, accused of violating the drug law, using your right to review the legality of the law is an excellent way of promoting human rights.

 When dealing with such gross human rights violations, all non-violent options are on the table, and for those who want to know more about obligations to the human rights conventions, we advise a read of chapter 5 of “To End a War”, which also elaborates on the implications of our right to an effective remedy, as well as the performance standards against which public officials can be held accountable (chapter 4 might also be helpful).
 To fully overview how drug prohibition violates the Bill of Rights, see our 2018 report “Human Rising“.
 For Americans, we recommend our case study, which details how the US Justice system has mistreated constitutional challenges to the drug law.